RasaHQ/rasa/docs/nlu/old-nlu-migration-guide.rst

-All other parameters have either been moved to the scripts for training, :ref:`serving models <configuring http-api>`, or put into the :ref:`pipeline configuration <components>`.
+All other parameters have either been moved to the scripts for training, :ref:`serving models <running-the-server>`, or put into the :ref:`pipeline configuration <components>`.

 persistors: